12 Easy Hong Kong Day Trip Ideas for When You Need a Change of Scenery

 4. Tai Long Wan / Sheung Luk Stream

-This is probably my favorite Hong Kong day trip destination for when the weather is warm and sunny.
-Tai Long Wan means “big wave bay” in Cantonese and occasionally offers some swell for beginner to intermediate surfers.
 Most of the time, it is a calm sand-bottom bay that offers a string of pristine beaches (Sai Wan, Ham Tin, Tai Wan and Tung Wan), clean powder-white sand and some small restaurants and shops.
 You can grab lunch at these restaurants or even rent kayaks, SUP boards or surf boards.
+Some people even camp overnight!

-You can easily travel between beaches on foot – the walk between Sai Wan and Ham Tin beaches is paved and will take you anywhere from 30-45 minutes.
 The path between Ham Tin beach and Tai Wan beach is much shorter and unpaved – the walk will take no more than 10-15 minutes.
 If you venture even further east then the walk to Tung Wan will take you another 20-30 minutes on foot from Tai Wan beach.

 But one of the best parts is the Sheung Luk Stream consecutive pools – one of the most accessible waterfalls in Hong Kong.
 Tucked away in the jungle behind Tai Long Sai Wan, Sheung Luk Stream is best visited after Hong Kong has experienced rain in the second half of the year.